tomatyss/runloop/docs/ops.md

 - Tracing & metrics via OpenTelemetry OTLP.
 Configure endpoint, protocol, and sampling under `observability` in config.
 - `agtop` pane + `rlp trace` rely on the metrics exported by agents.

+## 8. Message bus topics _(normative)_

+- Only UI/TUI processes may publish `action.decision`; the bus rejects other publishers and emits an audit event.
+- The runtime publishes drop notices (`DropNotice`) on `rlp/sys/drops` whenever TTL expiry or duplicate suppression occurs.
+Operators should scrape this topic for reliability dashboards.

 ## Appendix A. Repo admin checklist

 ### Branch protection (owner: @release-eng)